 NannyCare uses a third party to run comprehensive background checks on all nannies listed on it’s site.
 It’s important to understand that there are limitations to criminal record searches per state.
 This is due to each state having variations in laws as well as variations in state and county criminal record reporting systems.
 A well known factor is that many states prohibit reporting records that are more than seven years old.
 In some states, such as California, Kentucky, New Mexico, and New York, vendors can only report criminal convictions (not arrest or other non-conviction information, no matter how old it is).
 Some states, such as Massachusetts, New Hampshire, and New Jersey and various counties in Illinois and Michigan, the vendor does not search every courthouse.
 In states where all courthouses are not searched, only certain felonies and some gross misdemeanors (in the case of New Jersey), are revealed.
 There are also additional limitations in certain jurisdictions on the Federal level.
 Furthermore, if the person being checked provides false information related to their home address, social security number, date of birth and name, the check will be ran with incorrect information and this can highly impact the results and validity of the check.
 Lastly, there is always human and electronic error that can effect results.
 If information is put in inaccurately or there is incomplete reporting, the results can be be invalid.
 To put it simply, even the most thorough, comprehensive background check may not disclose the presence of a criminal record.

 We believe that every family should conduct a thorough background check on their nanny or caregiver.
-We believe that our background check is very thorough and try our best to uncover any red flags.
-With that said, background checks are not always accurate and they should not solely be relied on to determine a person’s complete criminal history.
-A background check is a good indicator of a person’s history but should just be one part of the hiring process.
+We believe that our preliminary background check is a good indicator of any red flags and helps determine if the nanny is a viable candidate, BUT it should not be used in leu of a thorough background check.
+Background checks are not always accurate and they should not solely be relied on to determine a person’s complete criminal history.
+A background check should just be one part of the hiring process.
 We strongly recommend that a background check only be used as one part of a candidate selection and hiring process.
 A background check is not a substitution for interviewing & screening candidates and references should always be verifying.
 Parent’s should always conduct in-person interviews, obtain copies of the applicant’s identification (such as social security card and driver’s license), verify references, conduct social media searches and continue to monitor any person they hire to care for their children.